zzerexx/scripts/README.md

 Script will now check if you are using an outdated version
 ```

+# Counter Blox Spectator Viewer
+Allows you to see who is spectating you.
+skidded from hexagon btw

 # Synapse XI
 Updated March 12, 2021
 v1.0.0